 But as live theatre was changing, but so too was the world of film and movies.
 Hollywood was moving away from tried and true but tired mainstream stories such as Cleopatra or musicals like Paint Your Wagon as new low-budget film films such as Easy Rider and Midnight Cowboy which tackled contemporary issues for a younger audience.
 But new technology also meant that film-making did not require a blockbuster budget, and a wave of new European directors such as Ingmar Bergman and Federico Fellini and other art house cinema were largely ignored.
 Outside of Brisbane there was a zing and excitement about the new style of movies, but none of this was reflected in Brisbane.

-About the only place where such films could be seen in Brisbane was off campus at places such as the Brisbane Filmmakers Co-Operative, which screened films such as Warhol films from the US as well as avant-garde movies from Australia, France, Italy, other parts of Europe, and even South America.
+About the only place where such films could be seen in Brisbane was off campus at places such as the Brisbane Filmmakers Co-Operative, and The Crystal, Windsor, which screened films such as Warhol films from the US as well as avant-garde movies from Australia, France, Italy, other parts of Europe, and even South America.

 New technology and lower costs also meant that film was also becoming an accessible art form at a local level, resulting in efforts such as Bruce Dickson’s “The RE Film” of 1974.

 Jim Beatson, a mature-aged student who had lived in London in the 1960s and was active in the Students Union in the early 70s, was one of several who saw the potential of the Schonell as an avant-garde cinema rather than one simply screening the sort of films which could be seen in town a week earlier.